MkUnion and state machines in Go

 Conclusion

-- We have tests that will ensure that our state machine is correct, fuzzy test help to discover edge cases, and lastly we get diagrams showing which path we tested and cover.
+constructor that will give us an object to use in our application. - We have tests that will ensure that our state machine is correct; fuzzy tests help discover edge cases, and lastly, we get diagrams showing which paths we tested and covered.

 Next steps